AppleGreen Cottage

 • ballpoint needle, iron, scissors, pins

 Oh, and also, jersey is also great to make basic scrunchies - so comfy!
-(Or use my new scrunchie pattern - 4 designs, all FREE!) - oh, or these sweet and simple hair ties!
+Grab my free scrunchie sewing pattern - 4 designs, or make these sweet and simple hair ties for a beautiful set.

 One more thing, you will want to prewash your jersey before you sew because it will shrink.